-Bearing an undeniable and perhaps even indelible likeness to the sweeping and grandiose pictures of classic aged cinema, The Lost City of Z unfolds entirely unvarnished and untarnished like the true companion piece that it is, so clearly born of the same ilk as its cousins and siblings in masterful moviemaking and cut from the same cloth as a bygone era.
-Its antiquity defines the early 20th Century worldview for us while the human element has been sanded down to the point of being just above the dermis’ final layer, a last line of defense from disease and infection, shocking the nerves with pain and grief and a dour sense of ambition that feels all too real.
+Bearing an undeniable and perhaps even indelible likeness to the sweeping and grandiose pictures of classic aged cinema, The Lost City of Z unfolds entirely unvarnished like the true companion piece that it is, so clearly born of the same ilk as its relatives in masterful moviemaking and cut from the same cloth as a bygone era.
+Its antiquity details the early 20th Century purview for us while the human element has been sanded down to the point of being just above the dermis’ final layer, a last line of defense from disease and infection, shocking the nerves with pain and grief and a dour sense of ambition that feels all too real.
 Here we have a film that deserves to be found – quite triumphantly and enthusiastically – by any and by all in need of the long-lost cinematic experience.
 This is a film in every sense of the word, and if ever there was a little modern movie worthy of being labeled as Brobdingnagian, The Lost City of Z is the right choice.

 Taking flight in a grounded 1905 Ireland, Colonel Percival Fawcett (Charlie Hunnam in a career defining role) outwits his competitors in an elk hunt, taking his horse off the beaten path and utilizing his skill with a musket to kill the prize.
 Within this small windowpane of a worldview, we’re allowed to immediately peer into Fawcett’s multi-faceted and deferential motivation.
 This man is an adventurer with the pursuit of dignity and esteemed recognition from his peers and the powerful.
 With a father who fell victim to drink and to game, a grown Fawcett’s tainted and shameful spring of well-being and nobility has run dry, leaving him unranked and, as a consequence, thoroughly trivialized despite his contributions to his country and eventually to the RGS (Royal Geographical Society).
 Only then is he politely accosted with an unfair deal; survey the Bolivia/Brazil border and reclaim the family name.
 Quite predictably, he’s off to the Amazon, drunk on the idea of charting the masts of an already sunken ship.